 Sir Christopher Wren’s riverside masterpieceFree, open daily

-During 2017 and 2018 the Old Royal Naval College is cleaning and conserving 40,000 square feet of the Painted Hall.
+For the last two years the Old Royal Naval College has been cleaning and conserving 40,000 square feet of the Painted Hall.
 This landmark project will return clarity, colour and vibrancy to Sir James Thornhill’s masterpiece.
 Importantly, the project will also create a more stable environment so that it will be many decades before the Painted Hall needs conserving again.

 Elaine Galloway introduces John Worley, one of the first sailors to live at the Royal Hospital for SeamenRead more